 If you’ve always wanted to incorporate a feature wall – a splash of characterful focus – in your dining room but have never been sure how to pull it off, consider colour picking from your dresser and using these hues for a dazzling backdrop to really pack in the wow factor when you invite family for Sunday lunch.

-6. Or work with contrast
+6. Or work with muted shades

 7. Make best use of display